Conqueror933/Arcade/Engine/README.txt

 	add a "Style" Object for rounded corners and all that fancy stuff make a checkbox-type button make a slider-type button
-Snake Button doesn't work after first time playing snake make hit detection more efficient
+Snake Button doesn't work after first time playing snake || mouse.Flush() could solve this make hit detection more efficient

 General: